SatelliteApplicationsCatapult/backup-pod-folder-to-s3/README.md

-# Backup a folder from a Kubernetes Pod to an S3 bucket
+# Backup a folder within a Kubernetes Pod to an S3 bucket

 Docker image to backup a folder within a Kubernetes Pod to an S3 bucket.